objc-lang/portable-objc/Readme.txt

-Portable Object Compiler (c) 1997-2019.
+Portable Object Compiler (c) 1997-2020.
 All Rights Reserved.

 GETTING HELP
 ------------

-For help and reporting bugs : send email to me (stes@telenet.be)
+For help and reporting bugs : send email to me (stes@telenet.be) or to the objc-discuss@lists.sourceforge.net mailing list.

+Subscribe to the mailing list at https://sourceforge.net/p/objc/mailman/

 INSTALL
 -------